How to Apply

 Avondale is not linked with a tertiary admissions centre (i.e. UAC, QTAC, SATAC, VTAC, TISC), we accept applications directly.

-Once you submit an application, you will receive an acknowledgement email from our Admissions team, which will include the unique Avondale student number allocated to you and next steps.
+Once you submit an application, you will receive an acknowledgement email from our Student Administration Services team, which will include the unique Avondale student number allocated to you and next steps.
 You may be asked to supply documents to evidence your qualifications and/or other admission criteria, and these documents must be certified.

 Once your application has been assessed, you will be notified of the outcome by email.
 The assessment generally takes up to two (2) weeks to process provided you have submitted the relevant information.
 Assessments may take longer during peak admission periods or if further information is required.

 For information about our guidelines for certifying documents, click here